KrisLaw98/KLawrence.github.io/README.md

 -In the new joined layer I changed the symbology to Graduated with "N Gun Stores in Zip Code" as the Value.
 The Mode is "Fixed Interval" with interval size set to 1 and with Classes set to 4.

-- Turn on Labels for the regular mass shooting data layer and set it to Single Labels with the Value as Number Killed to display this specific data (in green) at the areas where the shootings occured.
+Turn on Labels for the regular mass shooting data layer and set it to Single Labels with the Value as Number Killed to display this specific data (in green) at the areas where the shootings occurred.

 Display